 Oily fish is high in omega 3 fats, which promote the production of pain relieving prostaglandins (a type of hormone) in the body.
 This means fish oil can help to alleviate painful conditions such as arthritis, menstrual cramps and fibromylgia.
 By reducing inflammation in your artery walls, fish oil can help to reduce atherosclerosis (hardening of the arteries) and blood clots.
 Most fish is also a rich source of the mineral selenium.
 Selenium is excellent for individuals with autoimmune disease because it can help reduce the production of auto-antibodies.
 Selenium is also necessary for glutathione production, and glutathione is the body’s own powerful antioxidant.

 Examples of oily fish high in omega 3 fats and selenium include wild salmon, trout, mackerel, herrings, sardines, mullet and anchovies.
-If you do not consume these fish species regularly, you may wish to consider taking a fish oil supplement and a selenium supplement.
+If you do not consume these fish species regularly, you may wish to consider taking a and a .

 Turmeric is a spice with a bright yellow color.
 It has a very mild flavor and is responsible for the bright yellow tint of curry powder.
 You may also find fresh turmeric sold in fresh produce stores; it can be added to curries, stews or even vegetable juices.
 The active constituent of turmeric is called curcumin.
 It has powerful anti-inflammatory actions and is a fantastic natural pain reliever.
 Curcumin also has benefits to the digestive system, and can help relieve bloating and indigestion.